-Chartwriting 1 | 2.00 Credits
+Chartwriting | 1.50 Credits

 This course focuses on the basic musical and theoretical skills of writing music, and charts (chord charts, lead sheets).
 The ability to write accurate and effective musical charts is essential for the vocalist/songwriter, whether preparing for recording sessions or live performances.
 Students will learn to create chord charts, and lead sheets with all the requisite notations and dynamic markings.
+Students will learn about transposition, writing "ensemble hits", D.S, D.C., Codas, intros/endings, and the like - in creating "Master Rhythm charts".
 Peer performance of original songs will allow students to determine the effectiveness of their charts, in producing the intended interpretation by the musicians.
 Weekly charts and peer critique will contribute to the progress of the students.
-2 units - meets 2x/week for one hour.
+This course consists of a weekly one-hour lecture and onehour lab.